 by Meher Khan

-Congratulations to the U of M researchers who were recently awarded patents for their discoveries.
+Congratulations to the University of Minnesota researchers who were recently awarded patents for their discoveries.